myl7/tgchan2tw/README.md

 Split status if reaching Twitter length limit: While Telegram generously allow you to send so long message, Twitter status length limit is kinda annoying.
 The app will handle this, automatically and properly split a Telegram message into several Twitter statuses to fit the Twitter requirement.
+What is more, the splitting will be done in a wise way, as the app will search spaces or punctuations (including Chinese full-width punctuations) to decide the splitting point.

 Exclude specific messages from forwarding by tags: Thanks to `filterout` param of RSSHub